habimanajimmy/BIT-L2/EXERICES1/README assignmentone.md

  Electricity Estimator & Report Generator
-This program is a simple Python program designed to perform basic statistical analysis and data used on a set of electricity usage values.
+This program is a simple Python program  to perform basic statistical analysis and data used on a set of electricity usage values.
 It show operations using lists, strings, arrays, and nested dictionaries.

 Features
 Statistical Analysis: Calculates the total, average, minimum, and maximum power usage from a list of values.